LUCAS ⇌ SCHOOL

 LUCAS on Tour

-LUCAS films go on tour and make it possible to participate in LUCAS all year round to appreciate the festival program in a sustainable and far-reaching way.
+LUCAS films go on tour and make it possible to participate in LUCAS all year round and far beyond the festival center in the metropolitan area, and to evaluate the festival program in a sustainable and far-reaching way.
 To this end, the team works closely with the DFF project FILMmobil, which sends former competition films on the road and integrates them into exciting film education programs.
-Eschborn is also an important place for LUCAS every year with a screening after the festival week in front of students from local schools.
+Eschborn is also an important away game for LUCAS every year: the post-screening in front of pupils from local schools – including film patron projects – is traditionally an important part of the festival year.